Spacious enough for families, six person tents also offer a luxurious camping option for two people.

 Cabin Style Tents

-This is a popular design for larger tents as the straight sides and high ceiling give a spacious, practical living space like the Coleman in the image above.
+Cabin tents are a popular design for larger tents as the straight sides and high ceiling give a spacious, practical living space like the Coleman in the image above.

 What makes these tents so great is also their downfall.

-Cabin-style tents often have a partial fly and good ventilation making them excellent summer tents, but come winter, you’ll want to pack it away and check into a hotel.
+Cabin-style tents often have a partial fly and good ventilation, making them excellent summer tents, but come winter, you’ll want to pack it away and check into a hotel.

 Dome Style Tents